 Submit Proof of English Proficiency +−

-You may provide proof of English language proficiency by passing any one of the following 11 AMDA-approved English language proficiency examinations +−
+By passing any one of the following AMDA-approved English language proficiency examinations +−

-Testing must have been completed no more than two years prior to the date of your application to AMDA.
+Testing must have been completed no more than two years before the date of application.
 Test results must be received by AMDA directly from the testing service.
-Below is a list of the approved examinations and minimum scores for "Direct Admission" into AMDA's 2-year conservatory programs and 4-year degree granting programs.
+Scores listed are AMDA’s minimum threshold for direct admission.

-Test Name Minimum Score for AMDA's 2-Year Conservatory Programs Minimum Score for AMDA's 4-Year Degree Granting Programs Test of English as a Foreign Language (TOEFL)
+Test Name Minimum Score Test of English as a Foreign Language (TOEFL)

 - If you choose to enroll into an ESL pathway programs, you should apply to both the ESL school for "Direct Admission" and to AMDA for "Conditional Admission".
 Conditional Admission is also known as "Conditional Acceptance".
 Your initial I-20 for the F-1 visa will be issued by the ESL school.

 - To obtain Conditional Acceptance at AMDA, you must complete all other components of the admissions process, except for the proof of English language proficiency.
 Your personal essay and audition may be submitted whenever you believe you are adequately fluent in English to prepare them competently.
 This will most likely be in the final months of your English language training at the ESL school.